-Mr. Riley is also eligible to receive an annual equity award, which will be awarded each year by the Compensation Committee based upon its evaluation of performance measures and objectives established by the Compensation Committee from time to time.
-The annual equity award will be a long-term equity or equity-based incentive award with an aggregate grant value (with respect to the portion of the annual equity award that is subject to performance metrics, based on the achievement of the applicable performance metrics that cause the award to vest at the level of 100%) on the date of grant equal to \$800,000, with the number of shares of common stock subject to such annual equity award determined by dividing the aggregate grant value by the closing price per share of the Company's common stock or as otherwise provided for in the Incentive Plan on the date of grant.
-Fifty percent of the annual equity award provides for pro rata vesting over time (five years in the case of awards granted in fiscal 2021 or earlier; three years in the case of awards granted in fiscal 2022 or later) ("Riley Time Vesting LTIP Awards") and the other 50% of such award will provide for performance-based vesting ("Riley Performance Vesting LTIP Awards"), and in each case will be subject to the terms and conditions of our then-current equity incentive plan and the applicable award agreement.
+Under his Employment Agreement as amended by the Letter Agreement, Mr. Riley is also eligible to receive an annual equity award, to be awarded each year by the Compensation Committee based upon its evaluation of performance measures and objectives established by the Compensation Committee from time to time.
+The annual equity award is to be a long-term equity or equity-based incentive award with an aggregate grant value (with respect to the portion of the annual equity award that is subject to performance metrics, based on the achievement of the applicable performance metrics that cause the award to vest at the level of 100%) on the date of grant equal to \$800,000, with the number of shares of common stock subject to such annual equity award determined by dividing the aggregate grant value by the closing price per share of the Company's common stock or as otherwise provided for in the Incentive Plan on the date of grant.
+Fifty percent of the annual equity award provides for prorata vesting over time (five years in the case of awards granted in fiscal 2021 or earlier; three years in the case of awards granted in fiscal 2022 or later) ("Riley Time Vesting LTIP Awards") and the other 50% of such award will provide for performance-based vesting ("Riley Performance Vesting LTIP Awards"), and in each case will be subject to the terms and conditions of our then-current equity incentive plan and the applicable award agreement.